Wednesday, May 14, 2025 • Welcome to the 100% Nonsense-Free Zone!

 Hard drives: Mechanical machines

-Open up a hard drive; you'll find a few platters stacked on top of one another like a spindle of compact discs.
-The more platter a hard drive has, the more information it can store.
+Open up a hard drive; you’ll find a few platters stacked on top of one another like a spindle of compact discs.
+The more platters a hard drive has, the more information it can store.

 Even though hard drives are on the way out among consumer-grade applications, each of them is a mechanical marvel on the inside.